arovai/pydeface/README.md

                                         not include "sub-").
 If this parameter is not provided all subjects will be analyzed.
 Multiple participants can be specified with a space separated list.
+                  --session_label SESSION_LABEL [SESSION_LABEL ...]
+                                        The label of the session that should be analyzed.
+The label corresponds to ses-<session_label> from the BIDS spec (so it does not include "ses-").
+If this parameter is not provided all sessions should be analyzed.
                   --modality MODALITY1 [MODALITY2 ...]
                                         The modalities of images that will be defaced.
 They can be either suffixes (e.g.: T1w, T2w, bold) or datatype (e.g.: